evinowen/moriah/README.md

 ★★★☆☆

 **Effects**
-- Player wears Fishbowl on their head, grants flight.
+- Isaac wears Fishbowl on their head, grants flight.
-- Tears and Projectiles bounce off Fishbowl, causing no damage to the wearer.
+- Tears and Projectiles bounce off Fishbowl, causing no damage to Isaac.
-- The wearer of the Fishbowl is unable to fire tears, as they are also blocked by the Fishbowl.
+- While wearing the Fishbowl, Isaac is unable to fire tears, as they are also blocked by the Fishbowl.

 ![Fishbowl](/gifs/fishbowl.gif "Fishbowl")